 Advantages of Edge Computing:

-- Edge is a flexible connectivity solution in remote areas
+- Remote Connectivity: Edge provides flexible connectivity solutions, particularly in remote areas.

 Edge Computing Use Cases: